Samuel Adler (composer): Awards

-Adler has been awarded many prizes, including a membership into the American Academy in Berlin (2004) and Institute of Arts and Letters awarded in May 2001, the Charles Ives Award and the Lillian Fairchild Award.
-In May, 2003, he was presented with the Aaron Copland Award by ASCAP for Lifetime Achievement in Music (Composition and Teaching).
-In 2008 he was inducted into the American Classical Music Hall of Fame.
+Adler has been awarded many prizes, including a membership into the American Academy in Berlin (2004) and Institute of Arts and Letters awarded in May 2001, the Charles Ives Award (1961), and the Lillian Fairchild Award (1974).
+In May 2003, he was presented with the Aaron Copland Award by ASCAP for Lifetime Achievement in Music (Composition and Teaching).
+In 2008, he was inducted into the American Classical Music Hall of Fame.
+Similarly, in 2001 Adler was honored with a lifetime appointment to the American Academy of Arts and Letters.
 In 1999, he was elected to the Academy of Arts, Berlin for distinguished service to music.
 In 1983, he won the Deems Taylor Award for his book on orchestration; in 1984, he was appointed Honorary Professorial Fellow of the University College in Cardiff, Wales, and was awarded a Guggenheim Fellowship for 1984–85.
 He has been a MacDowell Fellow for five years between 1954 and 1963.
-In 1986 he received the "Distinguished Alumni Award" from Boston University.
+In 1986, he received the "Distinguished Alumni Award" from Boston University.

 The Music Teachers' National Association selected Adler as its "Composer of the Year 1986–87" for Quintalogues, which won the national competition.
-In the 1988–89 year, he has been designated "Phi Beta Kappa Visiting Scholar."
+In the 1988–89 year, he has been designated "Phi Beta Kappa Visiting Scholar".
 In 1989, he was awarded The Eastman School's Eisenhart Award for distinguished teaching, and he has been given the honor of Composer of the Year (1991) for the American Guild of Organists.
-During his second visit to Chile, Adler was elected to the Chilean Academy of Fine Arts (1993) "for his outstanding contributions to the world of music as composer, conductor, and author."
+During his second visit to Chile, Adler was elected to the Chilean Academy of Fine Arts (1993) "for his outstanding contributions to the world of music as composer, conductor, and author".
 He was initiated as an honorary member of the Gamma Theta (1960, University of North Texas) and the Alpha Alpha (1966, National Honorary) chapters of Phi Mu Alpha Sinfonia, and in 1986 was named a National Arts Associate to Sigma Alpha Iota, international music fraternity for women.
 In 1998, he was awarded the Brock Commission from the American Choral Directors Association.

 In May, 2018, Adler was awarded the German Bundesverdienstkreuz 1.
 Klasse (Order of Merit – Officer's Cross), presented to him in New York by Consul General David Gill.
-On June 1, 2018, Adler was awarded an honorary Doctor of Humane Letters and presented the graduation address at Hebrew Union College - Jewish Institute of Religion's Cincinnati graduation ceremony.
+On June 1, 2018, Adler was awarded an honorary Doctor of Humane Letters, and presented the graduation address at Hebrew Union College – Jewish Institute of Religion's Cincinnati graduation ceremony.